Freakwill/ell/README.md

 ## Motivations

-to implement the algorithms of wavelet analysis.
+To implement the algorithms in wavelet analysis.

 ## Requirements